cjmathy/website/site/_build/html/_sources/1_research.md

 # Research Interests

+:::{admonition} Check out our recent preprint!
+:class: tip

-Check out our recent preprint [(here)](https://www.biorxiv.org/content/10.1101/2022.04.13.488230v1)!
-We report new sites of allosteric regulation in a GTPase, found using a new deep mutational scanning assay for essential genes:
+[Out now on bioRxiv](https://www.biorxiv.org/content/10.1101/2022.04.13.488230v1): we report new sites of allosteric regulation in a GTPase, found using a new deep mutational scanning assay for essential genes

 ```{image} ../images/dms_paper_dark.png